polius/meteornext-docs/docs/guides/deployments.md

 **DESCRIPTION**

-This example shows how to handle JSON values stored in a string (eg: VARCHAR) field type.
+This example shows how to handle JSON values stored in a string (e.g., VARCHAR) field type.

 **USE CASE**